 Should a ring test yield less than 9 lb/sq ft (44 kg/sq m) the contractor shall take cores at locations determined by The Engineer, to determine the recycled mat thickness.

 The Engineer may, and the Contractor shall monitor the recycling thickness on an ongoing basis by probing or by other means.
-If at any time the required recycling thickens is not being met, the contractor shall take corrective actions.
+If at any time the required recycling thickness is not being met, the contractor shall take corrective actions.
 If the variation from the target recycling thickness and/or mixture properties is excessive or goes uncorrected, the Engineer reserves the right to suspend operations until the probable cause(s) of the deficiencies are corrected.

 Method of Measurement.
 The recycling process will be measured for payment in place and the area computed in square yards (square meters).
 The rejuvenating agent will be measured for payment in gallons (liters) in accordance with the applicable portions of Section 1032.

-removal
+All thermoplastic pavement marking removal and raised reflective pavement marker removal will be measured and paid for according to Section 703 or Section 783.

 Basis of Payment.
 This work will be paid for at the contract unit price per square yard (square meter) for HOT IN-PLACE RECYCLING and per gallon (liter) for ASPHALT REJUVENATING AGENT.